HJNVR/high_priority_papers/README.md

 # Overview

-This repository contains code for generating the features as used in the following 11 selected high priority papers.
+This repository contains the Python code (including other related files/folders) for the generation of the features used in the following 11 selected 'high priority' research papers.

 # 11 selected high priority papers